Worried about your child’s posture? New research indicates that you should be. Heres what you can do to help your child avoid a lifetime of pain.

 When sitting upright and looking upward, it was difficult and for many of the participants nearly impossible to recall hopeless, helpless, powerless, and negative memories and easier to recall empowering positive memories…

 Sitting up straight helps increase blood flow and oxygen to the brain, and according to some accounts, by up to 40 percent.

-Depression, increased stress and diminished levels of energy9;
+- Depression increased stress and diminished levels of energy

-Digestive issues such as constipation, acid reflux and hernias11;
+- Digestive issues such as constipation, acid reflux, and hernias

 The Best Cure for Your Posture

 The best cure for postural problems is to avoid poor positioning and movement patterns in the first place.
 This means being aware of maintaining good posture by standing up straight, sitting up straight up (and/ with a lumbar roll cushion in the small of your back) and moving from position to position without dropping your chest.

 Beyond this, it means maintaining full mobility of all your joints as well as the strength of all your muscles especially in the opposite direction of the positions and movements that you perform routinely on a daily basis.